-One leader I worked with was waiting to “feel” like a leader before speaking up in a leadership team meeting.
-Another told me they were waiting to lose weight and buy a new corporate wardrobe before they started looking for a new job.
+One women I worked with was waiting to “feel” like a leader before speaking up in a leadership team meeting.
+Another told me she was waiting to lose weight and buy a new corporate wardrobe before she started looking for a new job.

-Then there is the leader in a professional services firm who admitted to me that she had been waiting for years to be tapped on the shoulder and be offered a promotion.. which never came.
+Then there is the woman in a professional services firm who admitted to me that she had been waiting for years to be tapped on the shoulder and be offered a promotion… which never came.
 Not because she was not good enough but because she had never expressed her interest in a more senior role.

 Career success is only achieved when we stop waiting and become proactive in our development and seize every opportunity that comes our way.

-Are you really waiting for a legitimate reason or is your waiting just an elegant excuse, allowing you to hold yourself back from career progression.
+Are you really waiting because of a legitimate reason or is your waiting just an elegant excuse, holding you back from career progression?

-Here are the 7 top reasons I hear from leaders about why they are waiting.
+Here are the 7 top reasons I hear from women about why they are waiting.

 1. Waiting to feel worthy or good enough.
-This one is more common than you may think, so if this is why you are waiting … you are in good company.
-Many leaders wait to take the next step because they don’t feel worthy or good enough.
+This one is more common than you may think, so if this is why you are waiting… you are in good company.
+Many women wait to take the next step because they don’t feel worthy or good enough.
 They see themselves with less potential or skill than others do.
-They allow their own inner critic to influence their confidence and self-belief and fail to go after what they really want in their career and are truly capable of.
+They allow their inner critic to influence their confidence and self-belief.
+They fail to go after what they want in their career and what they are truly capable of.

 2. Waiting to be old enough.
 Do you have a belief that you need to be of a certain age to be considered for a particular level of leadership or to be taken seriously?
-I have worked with a couple of high achieving young leaders who have rocketed into positions of influence at a young age but then feel that they have to wait for their age to catch up, to take the next step.
-Just because you are younger then most of the team that will be reporting to you, doesn’t mean that you do not have the skills and capabilities to lead them effectively.
+I have worked with a couple of high achieving young women who have rocketed into positions of influence at a young age but then feel they have to wait for their age to catch up, to take the next step.
+Just because you are younger then most of the team reporting to you, doesn’t mean you do not have the skills and capabilities to lead them effectively.

 3. Waiting to be ready.
 Ready for what?
 Who knows?
 But still we wait!
-Perhaps this is linked to being good enough or worthy enough.
-It is certainly linked to the fear of failure and the need to protect ourselves from risk.
-Leadership takes courage and very often means stepping outside our comfort zone to find out what we are truly capable of.
+Perhaps this is linked to feeling good enough or worthy enough.
+It is certainly linked to the fear of failure and the need to protect yourself from risk.
+Leadership takes courage and very often means stepping outside your comfort zone to find out what you are truly capable of.